Wemino/EchoPatch/README.md

   </table>
 </div>

+- **Fix High FPS issues** - Addresses instability in physics, effects, and gameplay mechanics at high framerates, resolving issues such as erratic ragdoll behavior, unstable visual effects, and movement inaccuracies.

 - **Framerate Limiter** - The game engine struggles with very low delta times at high framerates.
 Since it lacks a framerate cap, this can cause the game to run too fast.
 This feature lets you set a maximum framerate to prevent that.
 To adjust the limit, edit `MaxFPS` in `EchoPatch.ini`.
-A maximum value of 120 is recommended.
+A maximum value of 240 when `HighFPSFixes` is enabled is recommended.

 - **FPS Drop Fix** - Stop the game from initializing all HID devices, which leads to framerate drops over time.
 The difference with Methanhydrat's `dinput8.dll` fix is that, rather than intercepting and canceling the problematic call, the call will simply never be executed.
 This method is specifically effective for F.E.A.R. and does not apply to the other games affected by this issue.